MathiasPBerger/gboml-docs-test/paper/paper.md

 - making it easy to re-use and combine components and models
 - interfacing with commercial and open-source solvers, including structure-exploiting ones

 Next, we describe a short example illustrating how GBOML works.
-First, a model must encoded by a user in a GBOML input file.
+First, a model must encoded in a GBOML input file.
 The code block below displays an input file implementing a stylised microgrid investment planning problem.

 	#TIMEHORIZON
 	T = 8760; // planning horizon (hours)